bogdanim36/ax-php-api/README.md

 The base model has methods for all crud operations: create, update, delete, new.
 All operations are encapsulated of db system transaction, validate data before create,update.
 Also has actions for retrive data: getListAction($where, $order) si getItemAction($where).
 Response is sended as JSON with structure:

  - status = true/false, true if the action was completed without errors
- - data = contaion the response expected (item, list)
+ - data = contains the response expected (item, list)
- - errors = contain error message if status is false
+ - errors = contains error message if status is false

 In samples folder, you can see how you can define models.